Is Coconut Milk and Coconut Cream the Same Thing? Understanding the Differences

 To make coconut cream, chill a can of full-fat coconut milk overnight.
 When opened, scoop out the thick cream that rises to the top, leaving the liquid behind.
 This homemade coconut cream can be used in various recipes.

-Delicious Coconut Cream Pie Recipe: A Step-by-Step Guide
+Is Coconut Cream Paleo?
+A Comprehensive Guide

 Ready to source an ingredient?